abinit/abipy/docs/users/running_calculations.rst

     abirun.py FLOWDIR cancel

 to cancel all tasks that have been submitted to the resource manager (the script asks for confirmation).
-Abipy detects if there's a scheduler attached to the flow and it will also kill the scheduler
+AbiPy detects if there's a scheduler attached to the flow and it will also kill the scheduler

 In the previous sections, we have discussed how to define, build and run a `Flow`, but there is a very important point that we haven't discussed yet.